Alaska Fishing Cruise

 Meals aboard the Huntress:

 Three square meals are provided each day.
 Breakfasts include standard egg dishes, oatmeal, and a selection of fruit.
 Lunches typically include a soul-warming soup and sandwich combo.
 You can expect gourmet flair at dinner as Captain Bruce and Joey compete to provide tasty seafood, steak or chicken entrees, served with delectable side dishes.

 Rates include 6% sales/bed tax

-Ground transfers in Sitka, use of a loaner car for day-use in Sitka, lodgind and meals on liveaboard, guided fishing, fishing license, King salmon stamp, the use of all fishing equipment, premium bait, use of raingear and rubber boots, fish processing: flash frozen, vacuum-sealed, and boxed per airline regulations (Sitka fish box tax included - $10.00 per box), and the sales/bed tax.
+Round-trip ground transfers from the Sitka airport to the liveaboard vessel, use of a loaner car for day-use in Sitka, liveaboard lodging (double occupancy) and meals, guided fishing, the use of all fishing equipment, premium bait, use of rain gear and rubber boots, fish processing: vacuum-sealed, flash-frozen, and boxed per airline regulations (Sitka fish box tax included - $10.00 per box), and the sales/bed tax.

 Packages Do Not Include:

-Airfare, airline fees, alcohol, gratuities, and anything not mentioned under inclusions.
+Airfare, airline fees, alcohol, gratuities, fishing license, King salmon stamp, Global Rescue, IMG Signature Travel Insurance, and anything not mentioned under inclusions.